wiepstikvoort/git_introduction/README.md

 - If the issue asks for it, fork
 - Upload whatever needs to be uploaded (some issues need other issues ot be solved beforehand)
 - Create pull requests

-Note, all functions should be in one file, so that they can be loaded easily. </br>
+All functions should be in one file, so that they can be loaded easily in one go.

 ### Lastly
 You've received an email with different files which can be used for this collab.